 Access to Relevant Mobile Platform / OS version / Devices

 By defining what is a relevant OS version, as well as finding out devices that people use, can be typically a challenging task.
-Companies building professional apps may need to investigate both Android Dashboard and Apple’s iOS Dashboard to get better understanding what OS versions are actually used.
+Companies building professional apps may need to investigate both the Android Dashboard and Apple’s iOS Dashboard to get a better understanding of what OS versions are actually used.

 Use of Manual Testing – The Weakest Link in Agile and DevOps Process

 Manual testing is still (by far) the most used way to test anything on mobile.
 And that’s the biggest resource hog.
 Sinking effort and resources to manual doing while there are awesome test automation to help is a bad choice.
 Organizations understand this and want to build up that test automation competence to get things moving faster, cheaper and getting better results.